abinit/abinit_web/docs/planning.md

 **For new developments**

+:red_circle: December 5, 2024:
+Merge ABINITv10.3.2 contributions, as well as merge ABINITv10.2.4 bug fixes, to reach frozen v10.3.3.
+Start ABINITv10.3.4, for further new developments.

-:red_circle: November 5, 2024:
+[DONE] November 5, 2024:
 Merge ABINITv10.3.0 contributions, as well as merge ABINITv10.2.2 bug fixes, to reach frozen v10.3.1 (fba1db77ad).
-Start ABINITv10.3.2, for further new developments.
+Start ABINITv10.3.2 (225f1ce359), for further new developments.

 [DONE] October 10, 2024:
 Start ABINITv10.3.0 (596cf06743), for new developments, from v10.1.7.